 Narus Valley is grassland rolling plain amidst the shield of overlooking distant mountains.
 The Narus Valley is gifted with permanent water sources which pulls great concentrations of wildlife to keep with the valley for the most of the year.
-No wonder the area is equipped with game tracks including the four loop circuits that stretch to enable valley exploration round Apoka.
-A range of wild life including lions, Jackson’s hartebeest, giraffes, buffaloes, reedbucks and oribis can be explored around the valley.
+No wonder the area is equipped with game tracks including the four loop circuits that stretch to enable valley exploration around Apoka.
+A range of wildlife including lions, Jackson’s hartebeest, giraffes, buffaloes, reedbucks and oribis can be explored around the valley.
 The cheetahs and leopards are not easily encountered.
 The water hole near the Tourism Centre and the Narus dam present ideal observations points for the range of game most especially during the dry season.
 Towards the southern stretch of Katurum loop, the Katurum kopje is an enchanting site that offers the impressive views to the north across the Narus valley heading to the Morungule mountain range.

 Mount Morungole is located at 2,750m above sea level and is crossed by the Narus and Kidepo Rivers that supplies the park’s wildlife as well as natural habitat as a whole with water.
 The Morungole Range forms the southern corners of the park and rises from the plains a few kilometres northeast of Apoka.
 This special region can be visited on foot with a ranger and the mountain slopes are home to the IK tribe which is the smallest ethnic group in Uganda, with their specific –unique culture.